 How Long Does it Take for High Grade Common Extensor Tear to Heal?

-It takes about a 6-9 months for a tendon tear to heal because there is not much blood flow in tendons to bring the needed oxygen, new cells and nutrients to repair the tear.
-What happens is the tendon will just attach itself to surrounding tissues with scar tissue and eventually will tighten up and be close to “never having happened.”
+It takes six to 12 months for a tendon tear to heal, and longer if surgery is required.
+There is a limited amount of blood flow within tendons to transport oxygen, new cells, and nutrients needed to repair the tear.
+When non-surgical management is chosen, the tendon attaches itself to surrounding tissues with scar tissue.
+It will eventually “tighten up” and heal close to “never having happened.”

 High-grade common extensor tendons typically require a surgical repair.
 After surgery, a splint is used to stabilize the arm during the first week of recovery, followed by two or more months of physical therapy.
 Normal activities may be resumed after four to six months.

 After leaving my orthopedist’s office with serotonin syndrome symptoms, I contacted my primary care doctor.
 He informed me that I could do nothing but let the medication “run its course and get out of my system.”
 He recommended that I continue to check my blood pressure at home, and prescribed a medicine to take if it went above 160/95.
 He also gave me a prescription for Ativan to reduce the agitated feeling and “skin crawling” sensation.
 He said my symptoms could last up to two weeks!